Focus on Achievement

 He was going to have to concentrate on ONE thing and work it day and night.
 I told him he couldn't stop working on that one thing until he was comfortable with it, and it had become as much a routine as eating or sleeping.
 I told him to quit letting his attention drift from one thing to another, or he would never stay with anything long enough to see results.

 The date I told him to focus was March 5, 2001.
 In the years since I gave him that advice, his first goal was to quit smoking.
-That was the only thing he concentrated on for 6 months and he kicked the habit.
-He then focused on losing fat (he did) and changing his career (did that too).
-Today he's running his own successful business and by his own admission is, "happier than I've ever been."
+That was the only thing he concentrated on for six months, and he kicked the habit.
+He then focused on losing fat (he did) and changing his career (he did that too).
+Today he's running his own successful business and, by his own admission is, "happier than I've ever been."
 What seemed overwhelming and completely out of reach before became a reality.
 All it took was a simple action.

 Focus.